 *Distance and elevation gains may vary depending on hotels chosen for specific departure.

-Situated inside the historic remparts of Beaune (hence the name), close to restaurants and cafes, this 17th century building was renovated into a traditional 3-star hotel, preserving the charm of the ancient mansion, with modern comforts.
-Straight Talk: This hotel’s style is more traditional than contemporary and some guests comment that it could use an updating.
+Situated inside the historic remparts of Beaune (hence the name), close to restaurants and cafes, this 17th century building has recently been renovated into a traditional 4-star hotel, preserving the charm of the ancient mansion, with modern comforts.

 This luxurious country inn, built in 1824, boasts a fine gourmand restaurant that has won accolades from food lovers.
 Your hosts Thierry and his Canadian-born wife Suzanne create a warm and friendly atmosphere

 Formerly a 17th century winepress and cave cooperative, the property was converted into an inn in 1970’s and now boasts 4-star amenities, swimming pool and onsite fine restaurant.
 Located in the heart of the Côte de Nuits vineyard.
 Member: Chateaux & Hotel Collection

 Originally built in 1442, this 5-star hotel features a magnificent tower and a beautiful stone staircase, as well as two historical courtyards and a picturesque garden.
 Rooms are decorated in the traditional French style.
 Member: Small Luxury Hotels of the World; Chateaux & Hotels Collection

 Alt: Hostellerie Cèdre & Spa - Beaune (we book one or the other of these hotels).